 - Match your travel times: Choose flights that fit standard check-in and checkout hours when possible.

-- Keep a fee cushion: Add 10% to your hotel budget for possible fees and taxes.
+- Keep a fee cushion: Add a small buffer to your hotel budget for possible fees and taxes.

 - Compare total cost: Check whether a slightly higher room rate includes better flexibility.